Print

 Instructions

 1. Prep Tuna Steaks: Pat tuna steaks dry with a clean paper towel.
-Sprinkle each side with kosher salt, ground black pepper and 1 teaspoon of sesame seeds per side (use more or less if you want).
-Pat seasoning into each side to make sure it sticks.
+Sprinkle each side with kosher salt & ground black pepper.
+Add a 1/2 teaspoon of sesame seeds per side (use more or less, if you want).
+Pat the seasoning & sesame seeds into each side to make sure they stick.

-2. Hot Skillet: Bring a large cast-iron skillet to a medium-high heat and add oil.
+2. Hot Skillet: Bring a large cast iron skillet to a medium-high heat and add oil.
 Swirl to coat the pan.
-Ensure skillet is nice and hot (I like to flick a little water on it to see if it sizzles) and then place tuna steaks in skillet.
+Ensure skillet is nice and hot (I like to flick a little water on it to see if it sizzles) and then place the tuna steaks in the skillet.

-3. Sear Tuna Steaks: Sear for 30-45 seconds per side (or up to 1 minute (or longer) if you just barely want it more cooked in the middle) – this will create a nice crust on the outside.
+3. Sear Tuna Steaks: Sear for 45 seconds – 1 minute per side – this will create a nice crust on the outside.

 4. Rest: Remove and let rest on clean plate for 5 minutes.

-5. Serve: Slice against the grain & serve immediately with soy sauce (see notes below for more serving suggestions).
+5. Serve: Slice against the grain & serve immediately.

 Notes